Haisum-Zameen/Haisum-Zameen/README.md

 Lucky enough 😊 to start career with a project based company [GillaneSolutions](https://www.gillanesolutions.com) which provided the opportunity to explore multiple PHP frameworks and CMS,s.
 I must say Quite a hit 🙃 in the start but at the end dozen of learning,s.

-Currently working as a Senior Software Engineer at [#EMPGLABS](https://www.empglabs.com).
+Currently working as a Principal Software Engineer at [#EMPGLABS](https://www.empglabs.com).

 **Specialized in**
 1. Lead Management System